viktormark92/TimCoRetailManager/README.md

 # TimCoRetailManager
-A retail management system built by Tim Corney for practising.
+A retail management system built by Tim Corney for practise.